freedomofpress/securedrop-docs/docs/introduction/what_makes_securedrop_unique.rst

 to the news organization rather than Google or AT&T. The news organization again has the power to contest the order or refuse to comply if they so wish.

-Limits the Metadata Trail as Much as Possible
+Limits the metadata trail as much as possible
 ---------------------------------------------

 In many leak cases, the metadata of a journalist's communications—where you’re